elisa-tech/wg-aerospace/Contributing.md

 1) Describe contribution in PR description
   - Any alternative open source license(s) options
   - The justification for using an alternative open source license
+2) Add the SPDX tags to your files that need them.
+(Checkout other files for examples.)
-2) Add a license description file using the [reuse download workflow](https://github.com/fsfe/reuse-tool?tab=readme-ov-file#usage) or manually under `./LICENSES/`
+3) Add a license description file using the [`docker run --rm --volume $(pwd):/data fsfe/reuse download --all`](https://github.com/fsfe/reuse-tool?tab=readme-ov-file#usage) or manually under `./LICENSES/`
-3) Add any specific exception clarification language to [LICENSE](./LICENSE) or the specific file(s) under the license header.
+4) Add any specific exception clarification language to [LICENSE](./LICENSE) or the specific file(s) under the license header.
 (Or at least in the GIT commit description that makes the license change.)

 For any approved cases, follow the [LICENSE](./LICENSE) guidance: